The Patsy (1928 film): Production

 The Patsy saw Marion Davies starring in her 27th film.
 This was Davies' first film of three with director King Vidor and the only time she appeared with Marie Dressler.

 Release and legacy

-The film received good reviews, and was a box office hit.
+The film received good reviews, and was a box office success.
 Hearst and MGM subsequently assigned Vidor to begin working on another vehicle for Davies.
 The Patsy also served as a comeback vehicle for Dressler.

 In February 2020, the film was shown at the 70th Berlin International Film Festival, as part of a retrospective dedicated to King Vidor's career.

+As of 2024, the film is in the public domain.